raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 --- /collapse ---

+--- task ---
-+ Back in Unity, click on the `Asteroid` object in the Hierarchy and set **asteroidSpeed** to `2` in the script section of the Inspector.
+Back in Unity, click on the `Asteroid` object in the Hierarchy and set **asteroidSpeed** to `2` in the script section of the Inspector.

 ![](images/step5_setAsteroidSpeed.png)
+--- /task ---

 ### Randomise where the asteroids appear

-Lets make it more fun by creating asteroids in different places.
-To do this, you can write a function that returns a random position!
+Make it more fun by creating asteroids in different places.
+To do this, you can write a function that will choose a random position for the asteriod.

+--- task ---
-+ Add this function to the `CreateAsteroids` script:
+Add this function to the `CreateAsteroids` script:

 ```csharp
 Vector3 getRandomPosition()